openservicemesh/osm/DESIGN.md

 #### Aggregated Discovery Service

-The `StreamAggregatedResources` method is the entrypoint into the ADS vertical of SMC.
+The `StreamAggregatedResources` method is the entrypoint into the ADS vertical of OSM.
 This is declared in the `AggregatedDiscoveryServiceServer` interface, which is provided by the [Envoy Go control plane](https://github.com/envoyproxy/go-control-plane).
 It is declared in [ads.pb.go](https://github.com/envoyproxy/go-control-plane/blob/e9c1190525652deb975627b2ecc3deac35714025/envoy/service/discovery/v2/ads.pb.go#L172-L176).
 Method `DeltaAggregatedResources` is used by the ADS REST API.
 This project